tx-pts-dai/github-workflows/docs/getting-started/tam-cli.md

-# TAM cli
+# Tam CLI

-Generic workflows can be deployed to your repository using the TAM CLI tool.
+Generic workflows can be deployed to your repository using the Tam CLI tool.
 This ensures that all required inputs and GitHub environments are correctly generated and added for you.

-**Note**: TAM CLI is a tool designed to deploy various types of templates.
+**Note**: Tam CLI is a tool designed to deploy various types of templates.
 The template for workflows can be selected during tool execution by choosing the option: _Addons/GithubWorkflows_

 ```
 tam template init your-destination-repository